komjolk/better_launcher/README.md

 Screen stores the data for the screen with w and h as width and height and color being the background color in rgb

 ## to do
-* Add support for select like blocks
 * Add unit testing
+* Add support for player walking animation